NC State faces Temple Friday at 1:40 p.m.on TBS

 The Mark Gottfried TV Show (3/25/2012)

-Considered one of the top basketball minds in the nation, Bobby Lutz enters his fourth season on head coach Mark Gottfried's staff at NC State and his third year as associate head coach.
+Considered one of the top basketball minds in the nation, Bobby Lutz in 2015-16 enters his fifth season on head coach Mark Gottfried's staff at NC State and his four year as associate head coach.
 Lutz was elevated to his current associate position on April 20, 2012.

-With Lutz on staff at NC State, the Wolfpack has made three straight NCAA tourney appearances.
+With Lutz on staff at NC State, the Wolfpack has made four straight NCAA Tournaments and a pair of Sweet 16 berths .
 In his first year on Gottfried's staff, NC State used a late-season surge to make a Sweet 16 appearance in 2012.
-The Wolfpack made the NCAA Second Round in 2013 and 2014.
+The Wolfpack made the NCAA Second Round in 2013 and 2014 before making another Sweet 16 run in 2015.

 Lutz came to NC State after a season on the staff at Iowa State, where he helped the Cyclones earn their highest win total since 2005-06.
 Prior to his stint in Ames, Lutz served as the head coach at Charlotte from 1999-2010, where he led his alma mater to eight postseason appearances (five NCAA, three NIT) in his 12 years at the helm.
 He is the winningest coach in 49er history, posting a record of 218-158 and is the only coach in school history to make back-to-back NCAA Tournament appearances twice in his career.